documentationfor yFiles for HTML 3.0.0.1

 IHandleProvider

-An IHandleProvider returns a list of handles for arbitrary purposes via its getHandles method.
+An IHandleProvider returns a list of handles for various purposes via its getHandles method.

-Any model item’s lookup can be modified to return an instance of a custom IHandleProvider implementation.
-You can do this using the decorator’s handleProviderDecorator.
+Any model item’s lookup can be modified to return a custom IHandleProvider implementation.
+You can do this using the decorator’s handleProvider.

 IHandle

-IHandle is the actual interface which is used to promote a drag gesture into a related change on its handled model item.
+IHandle is the interface used to initiate a drag gesture that results in a change to its associated model item.
 It provides a drag point for a drag operation and translates the drag operation into a change on the model item.
-This can be a change in the model item’s size as discussed in this section, or a move operation as handled in the previous section, or even something completely different, as long as it fits the “small handle that can be dragged” paradigm.
+This can be a change in the model item’s size, as discussed in this section, a move operation, as handled in the previous section, or even something completely different, as long as it fits the “small handle that can be dragged” concept.

-IHandle uses four methods to maintain its life cycle:
+IHandle uses four methods to manage its life cycle:

 initializeDrag(context: IInputModeContext): void

 Initializes the handle at the start of a drag operation.
-Implementers should allocate their required resources, remember the initial position, and, if applicable, initialize snapping and orthogonal edge editing.
+Implementers should allocate the resources they require, remember the initial position, and, if applicable, initialize snapping and orthogonal edge editing.

 handleMove(context: IInputModeContext, originalLocation: Point, newLocation: Point): void

-Called during a move gesture to update the current position
+Called during a move gesture to update the current handle position and change the handled model item.

 cancelDrag(context: IInputModeContext, originalLocation: Point): void

-Called when a move gesture is finished.
-Implementers should restore the initial position and free all resources here.
+Called when a move gesture is canceled.
+Implementers should restore the initial state and free all resources here.

 dragFinished(context: IInputModeContext, originalLocation: Point, newLocation: Point): void

-Called when a move gesture has finished successfully.
-Implementers should set the current position and free all resources here.
+Called when a move gesture finishes successfully.
+Implementers should apply the change to the handled model item and free all resources here.

 Outside of this cycle, clicking the handle can be processed in handleClick(evt: ClickEventArgs): void.

-Besides these methods IHandle also provides properties which can be used by HandleInputMode to determine the type of the handle and a preferred cursor to visualize its purpose.
+Besides these methods, IHandle also provides properties that HandleInputMode can use to determine the type of the handle and a preferred cursor to visualize its purpose.

 Node resizing is mediated by IHandle implementations that delegate to an IReshapeHandler (see below) in the handleMove method.